-Using currently available information, the estimated cost of water to WRD for the ensuing year is \$34,132,691 which is a 1.1% decrease from the previous year.
+Using currently available information, the estimated cost of water to WRD for the ensuing year is \$35,766,072 which is a 4.8% increase from the previous year.
 Tables 1 and 2 provide a detailed breakdown of the water amounts and estimated costs.

-The water cost are for water purchases only and do not include the additional costs for projects and programs related to water replenishment and water quality matters.
+The water cost is for water purchases only and do not include the additional costs for projects and programs related to water replenishment and water quality matters.
 These projects and programs are presented in Chapter 5, although their costs are presented in separate District materials, including budget workshops, Finance Committee meetings, Board of Directors' meetings, Budget Advisory Committee (BAC) meetings, and other public meetings and workshops.
 The Board of Directors will combine the cost of water with the cost of all other necessary District operations in considering the rate for the ensuing year RA, which they will adopt on or before the second Tuesday in May in accordance with the Water Code.

-8. Projects and Programs
+7. Projects and Programs